 Enabling Practical Mobility as a Service - the Justride Mobile Ticketing SDK

 Transit launched in-app ticketing for public transit in Canada during 2019 for riders in St Catharines, allowing them to buy tickets and ride public transport using the Transit (app), while also combining public transit with Transit’s other private mobility services.
 After just over 4 weeks mobile ticketing adoption using the SDK was over 7%.

-Transit and Masabi also launched Montreal’s first mobile fare solution for ARTM covering all Montreal-area buses in September 2020 and will be launching with other Canadian agencies during 2021.
+Transit and Masabi also launched Montreal’s first mobile fare solution for ARTM covering all Montreal-area buses in September 2020.

 Practical MaaS in Japan